In This Article

-A concussion is a type of head injury.
+A concussion is a type of mild head injury.
 It happens when the head gets bumped, which causes a short-term change in how the brain works.

-The most common causes of concussion in young children are falls – for example, falling from a bed, couch, pram or some play equipment.
+The most common causes of concussion in young children are falls – for example, falling from a bed, couch, pram or play equipment.

 In older children, most concussions happen in sport – for example, Australian Rules football, rugby, soccer and horse riding.
 They also happen during leisure activities – for example, falls from bicycles or skateboards.